Parabolas and Quadratics

 by Henri Picciotto

-A manipulatives-based complement to this work (or to any work on quadratics) can be found in my book Lab Gear Activities for Algebra 1.
-(Send me e-mail if you need help locating a copy.)
-The manipulatives make factoring and completing the square accessible to the vast majority of Algebra 2 students, while giving them a geometric perspective which is unfortunately missing from many curricula.
-That approach is all the more important if you teach this material to students in grades 7-9.
+The Lab Gear manipulatives can help lay a foundation for work on quadratics.
+Manipulatives make factoring and completing the square accessible to the vast majority of students, while giving them a geometric perspective which is unfortunately missing from many curricula.
+That approach is all the more important if you teach this material to students in grades 8-9.

 An apparently unrelated unit: Constant Sums, Constant Products

-The lessons below (in PDF format) involve the sparing use of the graphing calculator.
-Unlike some other calculator-based approaches ("graph this, graph that, what do you notice?") this is a rather theoretical unit, which helps develop students' symbol sense and goes for a lot more depth of understanding than is customarily expected at this level.
+These lessons involve the sparing use of graphing technology.
+Unlike some other tech-based approaches ("graph this, graph that, what do you notice?") this is a rather theoretical unit, which helps develop students' symbol sense and goes for more depth of understanding than is customarily expected.

 From Factored to Standard Form